Leri Kenchadze

-Leri Kenchadze (ლერი კენჭაძე, Лери Кенчадзе, born 16 August 1986) is a Georgian-Bulgarian former competitive pair skater.
+Leri Kenchadze (ლერი კენჭაძე, Лери Кенчадзе, born 16 August 1986) is a Georgian figure skating choreographer/coach and former competitive pair skater.
 With Elizaveta Makarova, he is the 2013 Toruń Cup champion, the 2015 Bavarian Open bronze medalist, and a four-time Bulgarian national champion.
+He has competed at multiple European & World Championships.

 Personal life

 Leri Kenchadze was born 16 August 1986 in Tbilisi, Georgian SSR, Soviet Union.
 He is the twin brother of Georgi Kenchadze.
+Following his sports retirement, Kenchadze has been working as a choreographer/coach.

-After living in Bulgaria for over a decade, he moved to Denmark in 2015.
-In 2017 he moved to the Netherlands.
+After living in Bulgaria for over a decade, he moved to Denmark.
+He was a head coach at Skøjteklub København in Copenhagen, Denmark.
+He joined the club in August 2015.
+In 2017, he moved to the Netherlands.
+Currently he lives in Waalwijk, Netherlands.
+On May 7th, 2023, his daughter, Maxine Kenchadze, came into the world.

-Career
+In 2020, Kenchadze introduced Paradice Sport, a brand specializing in figure skating clothing.
+Simultaneously, he initiated figure skating camps under the same label.

+Competitive career

 Kenchadze competed for Bulgaria throughout his career.
 He appeared as a single skater through the 2005–06 season.